What is shoulder dystocia?

 - The baby's head doesn't move down the birth canal when you push.

-If your baby’s head delivers and the shoulders get stuck, your provider may do one or more of the following procedures to allow the baby to be delivered safely:
+If your baby’s head delivers and the shoulders get stuck, your healthcare provider may do one or more of the following procedures to allow the baby to be delivered safely:

 - Cut a large episiotomy to widen the opening of your vagina.